-Carmen Aberasuri uses her potters wheel or hand-forms her ceramics to make this gorgeous collection of handmade, minimalist homeware that leaves behind traces of her workmanship.
+Carmen Aberasuri uses her potters wheel or hand-forms her ceramics to make Lemon Glaze Ceramics collection of handmade, minimalist homeware that leaves behind traces of her workmanship.

 Tell us a little bit about you and what you do.

 I’m Carmen Aberasturi, a Peruvian-born ceramic artist who has been living and working in North Texas for 23 years.
 My designs focus on a simple, natural beauty and a narrow color palette of neutrals and a very small handful of pastels and brights.
 Though I do throw small pots, the real joy is hand-building more organic pieces.
 My customers respond strongly to the fact that they can see my hand in the more organic forms of my serving pieces and pinch bowls.

 What made you interested in making your amazing ceramics?